Contents:

 1833 Classic 1/2C

-The 1833 Classic Head 1/2C features sharp details and a powerful portrait of Liberty, framed by stars and an elegant border with the central place in the series of Classic Head half cents.
+The 1833 Classic Head 1/2C features sharp details and a powerful portrait of Liberty, framed by stars and an elegant border.
+It can be proudly called the central piece in the series of Classic Head half cents.

 1845 Braided Hair 1/2C Restrike